anand-kuma-r/tclone/README.md

 # tclone
-A clone of twitter to prove experience with react.js
+A clone of twitter to get moreexperience with react.js